Bizmundo/Dataviz-project-proposal/README.md

 It displays the percentage of an attribute by race.
 It has Combo box that helps the user select the attribute of instrest.
 ![image](https://user-images.githubusercontent.com/16506192/65564934-76663980-df1c-11e9-88f0-d5d9fc865c24.png)
 ### The Kent (UK) map
 It displays the location of the stop and search on the map.
-It will have a combo box that will help the user overlay other attributes on the map.
-The slider will help observe the trend of the spatial positions of the stop and search over time.
+It has a combo box that helps the user overlay other attributes on the map.
+The slider helps observe the trend of the spatial positions of the stop and search over time.
 ![image](https://user-images.githubusercontent.com/16506192/65564970-9695f880-df1c-11e9-93f0-e0ff83f1db19.png)

 ## Open Questions

-(describe any fear, uncertainty, or doubt you’re having about the feasibility of implementing the sketched system.
-For example, “I’m not sure where to get the geographic shapes to build a map from this data” or “I don’t know how to resolve the codes to meaningful names” … Feel free to delete this section if you’re confident.)
+I am not sure that the map of Kent is available in a format will ease the vizulization of this data.